 Started avoiding dangerous pesticides by eating organic?
 If fear is a big motivator pushing you towards a greener lifestyle, here’s how you can avoid the secret dangers of everyday things that lurk in your kitchen or the fast-food drive-thru window:

-.
+1. Ban the can.
 Already got a reusable water bottle free of bisphenol A — aka BPA, a chemical lining linked to everything from sexual dysfunction to heart disease to reproductive problems?
-Then you’ll want to avoid canned foods — since almost all cans are lined with BPA
+Then you’ll want to avoid canned foods — since almost all cans are lined with BPA.

-.
+5. Know your syrup.
 Think high fructose corn syrup gets a bad rap, considering it’s not all that much worse, health-wise, than sugar?
-Well, aside from unnecessarily sweetening up pretty much every kind of food you can think of on the cheap, a lot of high fructose corn syrup is tainted with mercury
+Well, aside from unnecessarily sweetening up pretty much every kind of food you can think of on the cheap, a lot of high fructose corn syrup is tainted with mercury.

 9. Say no to drugs.
 Thoughts of putrid meat and pus milk making you feel ill?
 Then you can understand why the factory farmed cows and other animals used to make these products often are ill, literally.
 Yet instead of improving living conditions for these animals so they get better (or don’t get sick in the first place), big ag companies pump future food full of antibiotics — a practice that’s helping create new, superbugs resistant to antibiotics.
 For your own health, only eat meat you know to be free of antibiotics.